tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-openshift-observability.md

 Note: Use url: https://thanos-querier-openshift-monitoring.apps.yyxyzx4x.westeurope.aroapp.io (without any api suffix, e.g. /v1/ etc)
+Use customer headers with:
+ Key = Authorization
+ Value = Bearer $TOKEN
-Also, do not use any username password and Authorization tokens
+Do not use any username password.

 ![observability-dp-add-metrics-query-service-thanos.png](../diagrams/openshift-azure-aro-dp-observability/observability-dp-add-metrics-query-service-thanos.png)